fryguybob/STM-Commentary/GHCSTMNotes.md

 With `retry`, `orElse`, and invariants we have conditions beyond a consistent view of memory that need to hold for the transaction to commit.
-To efficiently resolve these conditions transactions are not immediately restarted when they do not hold, but wait for something to change that might make it possible to succeed on a subsequent attempt.
+To efficiently resolve failing conditions, transactions are not immediately restarted but wait for something to change that might make it possible to succeed on a subsequent attempt.
+This is done using the watch queue associated with each `TVar`.
+The watch queue contains invariants (when ???) and TSOs.
+When a transaction executes `retry` and there is no `CATCH_RETRY_FRAME` (from an `orElse`) above it (it has exhausted all the alternatives) the transaction will wait by calling `stmWait`.
+This verifies that the transaction is valid (acquiring locks for all `TVar`s in the `TRec`) and if valid adds the transaction's TSO to each `TVar`s watch queue.
+When another thread commits a transaction that writes to a `TVar`, each TSO on the watch queue is woken (scheduled for running on the current capability).

 TODO: add details about watch queues.